 Repton is a tiny town located in the state of Alabama.
 With a population of 229 people and just one neighborhood, Repton is the 371st largest community in Alabama.

-When you are in Repton, you'll notice that it is more blue-collar than most other communities in America.
-63.11% of Repton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Repton is a town of production and manufacturing workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Repton who work in food service (13.59%), teaching (12.62%), and maintenance occupations (4.85%).
+Repton is a blue-collar town, with 74.51% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Repton is a town of production and manufacturing workers, construction workers and builders, and service providers.
+There are especially a lot of people living in Repton who work in food service (8.82%), teaching (8.82%), and management occupations (3.92%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Repton has relatively fewer families with younger children, and/or college students.
 Combined, this makes Repton a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.